dakshgodara2001/Stock-Monitoring-Platform/README.md

 Once the application is running:

 1. Go to the main page.
+2. Register if a new user otherwise Login.
+3. Now go to StockPicker page.
-2. Select your preferred stocks from the dropdown menu and submit.
+4. Select your preferred stocks from the dropdown menu and submit.
-3. The selected stocks will be displayed in a table and a scrolling ticker.
+5. The selected stocks will be displayed in a table and a scrolling ticker.

 ## Contact